 In 2016, Georgia completed her full time training at Kelly Aykers’ Full Time Dance and now holds a Certificate IV in Dance.
 She completed VCE at Assumption College in 2011, where she was awarded the highest achiever in VCE Dance.
 Since 2013, she has cheered for the Atomic Allstars and the Latrobe University cheer squad, winning state and national titles and holds her level 1/2 cheerleading coach credentials from AASCF.
 Georgia is currently competing on Latrobe University’s Level 5/6 Coed Cheerleading Team, training assorted aerial arts with NICA and is set to complete her Bachelor of Health Science majoring in Anatomy & Physiology at Latrobe University this year.

 Georgia has taught at numerous schools in Melbourne and regional Victoria, across a wide range of styles, specialising particularly in Acrobatics.
-She has been teaching casually at TSDA since it’s opening, and in 2017 is delighted to have taken a role in the company as assistant director and coordinator of the acrobatics program.
+She has been teaching casually at TSDA since it’s opening, and in 2017 is delighted to have taken a role in the company as coordinator of the cheerleading, acrobatics and hip hop programs.

 “My passion is to see new generations of dancers fall in love with this beautiful art form like I did.
 The children inspire me to teach, they have brilliant minds and it’s so rewarding to watch them learn and grow under your influence.
 Seeing their excitement when they learn a new skill and how proud they are of themselves really warms my heart when they achieve their goals.
 I think we all hope to make a difference in every little dancer’s life.”